kendayao/Employee-Directory/README.md

 ## Description

 Employee-directory is a web application built with React.
 Keep track of the employees in your company.
-Easily sort your employees by their names or age or locate a specific employee by typing in their name.
+Easily sort employees by their names or age or locate a specific employee by typing in their name.

 ## Table of Contents